inoxlang/inox/docs/scripting-basics.md

 }
 ```

-The script needs the `write` permission to create the directory structure and the `delete` permission to remove the directory when we use the `--clean-existing` switch.\
+The script needs the `write` permission to create the directory structure and the `delete` permission to remove the directory if `--clean-existing` is present.\
-Let's add the `permissions` section in the manifest
+Let's add the permissions section in the manifest

 ```
     permissions: {